Alfredo Olivas: 2015 shooting attack

 On February 28, 2015, at the age of 20, Alfredo Olivas was shot eight times while performing on stage in Hidalgo del Parral, Chihuahua, México.
 Olivas was singing the song "Asi es esto", and bent down to toss his jacket to a female fan.
 The woman's boyfriend and two companions drew guns, firing twenty-four rounds.
-Olivas and several other men standing in the VIP section in front of the stage were hit.
-Olivas survived, but two of the other men shot in the incident died from his injuries shortly after.
+Olivas and several other men standing in the VIP section in front of the stage were shot.
+Olivas survived, but one of the three audience members shot in the incident died from their injuries shortly after.
 Three gunmen were arrested.
 The motivation for the shooting may have been jealousy.
 An audience member captured video of the shooting and later posted it to YouTube.

 The city of Chihuahua has banned the performance of narcocorridos as a result of the shootings at Olivas' concert.